Jacopo-brz/OpticalFlow/README.md

 #ISSUES
 - Unknown exception thrown by the optical flow function
+- Weak visualization (lines are re-drawn at each cycle)
 - Not robust to glitches, probably given by light conditions between two consecutive frames